A formal gathering of troops, especially for inspection, display, or exercise

 An organized event at which a number of competitions are held

-To gather together and prepare for action
+To meet or gather together and prepare for action

 “We muster outside the building which is bright enough to be a beacon.”